b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 499.6)] contains the true mean from the population with probability of 95% (but that isn't necessarily the same what was stated in the previous sentence).
 The narrower interval means better, more precise estimate.
-If the difference is statistically significant (p-value < 0.05) then the interval should not contain the postulated mean (as it is in our case).
+If the difference is statistically significant (p-value $\le$ 0.05) then the interval should not contain the postulated mean (as it is in our case).

 Notice that the obtained 95% confidence interval (473.8, 499.6) may indicate that the true average volume of fluid in a bottle of beer could be as high as